Finding friendships later in life | Homewise

 Are you facing some new changes in your retirement?
 Perhaps you’re relocating and are having to find ways to connect within your new community?
-Or maybe you’re newly separated and are looking towards a different future.
-Finding your feet and new friends can be an exciting time, but the transition period can sometimes leave you feeling at odds.
+Or maybe you've recently separated or are sadly widowed and are considering a different future to the one originally planned.

-With people living online in a digital world, social interaction has become stripped-back for many.
+With people living online in a digital world for many, social interaction has changed dramatically.
 Subsequently, across the globe, we’re facing what has been described as a “loneliness epidemic”.

-Whilst it’s easy to get stuck in a rut, positive thinking is the best way forward.
-It’s never too late to find and make new friends, and discover what they may blossom into.
+It is incredibly easy to get stuck in a rut, but research (and experience) shows that positive thinking is the best way forward.
+It's never too late to find and make new friends, and discover how these new friendships develop.

-We’ve got those all important tips and tricks on where to find friends and the potential health benefits of investing time in your enjoyment and wellbeing.
+Read on for some really helpful tips and tricks on ways to go places, meet new people and build new friendships, as well as the potential health benefits that investing time in your enjoyment and wellbeing may bring.

 Looking for a quick read?
 You can skip to the bits that are most relevant for what you’re looking for!